megoth/es6app/contents/tips.md

 ## On the presentation

 I'll go through the slides with everyone, but if you think you can do it faster, please feel free to skip ahead.
-I'll make sure that everyone gets help, and in case it takes along time I've written this slides for consumption by reading in mind.
-(I'll _not_ just read the slides throughout the presentation.)
+I'll make sure that everyone gets help, and in case it takes along time I've written this slides for consumption by reading in mind. (<u>I'll not simply read the slides alout.</u>)

 If you need help during the presentation, use the help-queue functionality.
 My helpers will help you when they are available.